Wicklow Way – 5 Days

 Wicklow Way (5 Day) Self-Guided Walking Holiday

-Our 5-day self-guided hiking vacation along the Wicklow Way gives you the opportunity to enjoy almost 40 km of some of the best views of Wicklow, the Garden of Ireland.
+Our 5-day self-guided walking and hiking vacation along the Wicklow Way gives you the opportunity to enjoy almost 40 km of some of the best views of Wicklow, the Garden of Ireland and Ireland’s Ancient East.

 Footfalls Self-Guided Walking Tours can be tailored to suit you.
 Our sample Wicklow Way itinerary is from south to north (towards Dublin).
 Therefore, when you finish your walking tour of the Wicklow Way, you are approximately only 45 minutes away from Dublin city centre.